facebook/docusaurus/website/docs/cli.md

 Docusaurus provides a set of scripts to help you generate, serve, and deploy your website.

-Once your website is generated, your website package will contain the Docusaurus scripts that you may invoke with your package manager:
+Once your website is bootstrapped, the website source will contain the Docusaurus scripts that you can invoke with your package manager:

 ```json title="package.json"
 {